Chintan0484/MAD_practical6_21012011002/README.md

 answer : service is a component that performs background tasks without a user interface.
 Services are used to execute long-running operations independently of the user interface, making them suitable for tasks like playing music in the background, downloading files, or handling network requests.
-Services run in the background and do not interact directly with the user. this are types of services 1)Foreground Service 2)Background Service
+Services run in the background and do not interact directly with the user. this are types of services 1)Foreground Service 2)Background Service 3)Bound service
 1) Create MainActivity and design according to shown in below image.

 2) Create Service Class and implement MediaPlayer Object